lsst/dp0-3_lsst_io/data-products-dp0-3/data-simulation-dp0-3.rst

 These too-faint magnitudes mean that source detection rates especially for outer solar system objects will be underestimated with DP0.3.

-**Missing *u* and *y* band.**
+**Missing u and y band.**
 The *u* and *y* band detections were not simulated for solar system objects in DP0.3.
 As SS objects are typically quite faint in *u* and *y*, and there are fewer visits in these filters than in *griz*, this has only a small (if any) impact on moving object identification rates.

-*Overly dim detection magnitudes.*
+**Overly dim detection magnitudes.**
 There is an issue with trailed magnitudes that leads to overly dim detections (e.g., by up to 10 mag).
-This is an issue for a few to ten thousand detections out of billions.
+This is an issue for only a few to ten thousand detections out of billions.

 **The camera footprint is awkwardly shaped.**
 However, it does have the correct size.
-This means that while the total number of detections are still representative of the future LSST, individual objects might not have been detected for a given visit, when they should have been.
+This means that while the total number of detections are still representative of the future LSST, individual objects might not have been detected for a given visit when they should have been.

 **All ISOs are similar.**
 They all have similar dates of perihelion passage (pass the Sun at similar times) and they do not have a distribution of absolute H magnitudes (they are all bright).

 **The number of ISO and LPC objects exceeds predictions.**
-There are many more ISO and LPC objects in the simulation than the LSST is projected to observe, by orders of magnitude.
+There are many more ISO and LPC objects in the simulation than the LSST is projected to observe, by orders of magnitude (only a few are expected).
-This is not exactly an issue: these populations were inflated on purpose so that a diversity of properties could be simulated (instead of only just a few objects).
+This is not exactly an issue: these populations were inflated on purpose so that a diversity of properties could be simulated.